Greek baths

 Greek baths were bath complexes suitable for bathing and cleaning in ancient Greece, similar in concept to that of the Roman baths.
 Greek baths are a feature of some Hellenized countries.
 These baths have been found in Greece, Egypt, Italy, and there is even one located in Marseille, France.
-Some of the first baths have been dated back to the 5th century BCE.
+Some of the first baths have been dated back to the 5th century BC.
 The public baths had a gradual development into the flourishing, culturally-significant structures of the Hellenistic age.
 The multiple locations of the baths throughout the Mediterranean offer different, culturally-unique developments.

 Greek baths did not have to follow the same design and construction rules as temples or other civic buildings in Greece and, thus, the baths were very innovative.
 Greek baths were always the same in their functions, but not the same in their designs.
 Despite the variability dependent on each location and population, there are certain features that have come to define the Greek bath.
 Some of the prominent elements include tholoi, hip baths and other types of baths and pools, and heating and water systems.

 The importance of Greek baths grew overtime and became an important part to the cultures they had involvement with.
 In many of these cities there was a transition from individual baths to more communal baths and other spaces.
 Even in places that didn't embrace the communal pools, there was still a drastic development in the technology of bath houses and the importance of bathing for relaxation as well as cleanliness.

 History

-The earliest Greek baths date back to the first half of the 5th century BCE.
+The earliest Greek baths date back to the first half of the 5th century BC.
 While it was not the only Greek city with public baths, some of the first archaeological evidence comes from the Dipylon Baths in Athens.
 Athens was a place of great innovation of the public baths.
 The Greek's original form of bathing consisted of nothing more than a quick plunge into icy water until the people of Laconia came upon the idea of a hot-air bath.
 The hot-air bath later came to be known as a laconia bath.
 The people of Laconia were from the Sparta area.
 With this bath came the idea of a spa along with public bathing.

 Public baths were not accepted immediately due to beliefs held by Greek society.
 The baths were an amenity that provided comfort for its users, contrasting the discipline and masculine virtues expected by Greek men.
-This slow acceptance resulted in a small number of public baths being built and used during the 5th and 4th centuries BCE.
+This slow acceptance resulted in a small number of public baths being built and used during the 5th and 4th centuries BC.
 During a time of urban refinement in the Hellenistic period, the baths were at the height of their development.
 Individual comfort and well-being became more important to Greek society and, as a result, the number of baths increased and held a place of importance to Greek life.